 Our story begins in late 1912 when our grandparents immigrated to the United States from Finland, Denmark, and Norway.
 In 1928 our grandparents purchased 100 acres on Rumsey Hill Road in Van Etten, NY.
 Many farming enterprises were carried out over the following decades including, a dairy, chicken and egg laying business, grass-fed Herefords, row crops, and fire wood.
-Both the original barn and red farmhouse were hand built by our parents and grandparents in 1929.
+Both the original barn and red farmhouse were hand built by our grandparents in 1929.
 Though not originally red, the farmhouse atop Rumsey Hill has withstood a tornado that destroyed the original barn and seen four Mallula generations pass through it.
 We chose the red farmhouse as our namesake as it represents the durability and sustainability we hope to bring to modern farming.

 The concept of Red House Ranch started in 2006 when Ike Mallula heard a lecture on mob grazing by Greg Judy.
 Shortly after, he attended another lecture by Joel Salatin of Polyface Farm Inc. Ike quickly realized that the grazing methods taught by Greg and Joel could be applied to the land his parents owned.